franeknowak/ML-Conferences/readme.md

 ## Notes
 - Dates marked as **TBA** have not been officially confirmed yet.
+- IPCAI (International Conference on Information Processing in Computer-Assisted Interventions) is organised alongside IJCARS - it was skipped to avoid repetition.
 - For the latest details, visit the official websites of each conference.

 ---